JoshuaDelosSantos/replus-workout-reps-logger/README.md

 # Replus

-A full stack web app using the Django framework.
+Initially thought of building a web app.

-Still a working progress.
+Focusing on IOS app instead.